yunhygkim/dcshell/README.md

 * CGAL

 	The provided code requires only CGAL to install.
-Additional libraries are included in the "lib" folder.
+Additional libraries are included in the "cshell/lib" directory.
 	To install CGAL library using Macports, please type this in the terminal: `$ sudo port install cgal +qt5`

 ## Instructions